20 Exchange Place: History

 National City Bank and the Farmers' Loan and Trust Company were both longstanding New York City institutions, with the former being founded in 1812 and the latter in 1822.
-In subsequent years, other banks began moving to residential buildings on Wall Street and, by the 1820s, financial institutions made up the vast majority of tenants there.
+In subsequent years, other banks began moving to residential buildings on Wall Street, and by the 1820s, financial institutions made up the vast majority of tenants there.
 By the late 19th century, the site of 20 Exchange Place had become associated with the banking industry as well, with institutions such as the Canadian Bank of Commerce occupying the buildings on the block.
 In 1908, National City Bank moved its headquarters to 55 Wall Street, directly north of what would become 20 Exchange Place.
-The Farmers Loan and Trust Company, meanwhile, occupied one of the buildings on 20 Exchange Place's site.
+The Farmers Loan and Trust Company, meanwhile, occupied one of the buildings on the same site as 20 Exchange Place.

 Development

 Planning

 In February 1929, Cross & Cross filed plans for a 25-story building for National City Bank at 22 William Street, which would replace the bank's existing building there.
-The plans called for a structure with setbacks and chamfered corners, but no tower.
+The plans called for a structure with setbacks and chamfered corners but no tower.
 National City Bank and the Farmers' Loan and Trust Company merged in April 1929.
 National City Bank took over the expanded bank's banking operations, while Farmers' Trust became the City Bank Farmers Trust Company, a subsidiary of National City Bank that took over the trust operations.
 After the merger, City Bank Farmers Trust commissioned a new structure at 20 Exchange Place to house the operations of the expanded bank.
 The site was one of the few large lots near the New York Stock Exchange Building that was still available.
 Cross & Cross subsequently proposed a 40-story building that would replace all structures on the block, including the structure occupied by the Canadian Bank of Commerce.
 Following further revisions, the proposed building was expanded to 52 stories; this design would have contained a colonnade at its base, as well as a pyramidal roof.